-Whilst many of us look forward to a change in weather, babies are not so accustomed to heat, and it's important that you do your best to keep them protected form the elements when it get hot outside.
+Whilst many of us look forward to a change in weather, babies are not so accustomed to heat, and it's important that you do your best to keep them protected from the elements when it gets hot outside.
 Here's some of our top tips on surviving the heat with your little one this year!

 Keeping rooms cool

 Your baby's bedroom should always be at about 16-20 degrees all year round, but with the heat soaring above this outside, it can be hard to cool it down sometimes.

 Keeping a flow of air throughout the day can really help with this - try to open your windows so that fresh air can flow throughout your home, and partially close blinds or curtains so that direct sunlight is kept out of the room, which should help to keep it cooler during the day.